akalinux/cisco_spark-perl/README.md

   make install
 ```

-To run the unit tests with your test info
+## To run the unit tests with your test info

+If you want to test this object with your token
 ```
   export SPARK_TOKEN=myToken
   export TEST_USER='Firstname LastName'